Want to know the secret to creating a memorable post-purchase experience?

 4. Easily generate shipping labels

 An important part of the delivery process is generating shipping labels, but it can be an extremely time-consuming process.
-And if done manually, any small error can cause delivery delays (or reshipments).
+And if done manually, any small error can cause delivery delays during already small delivery windows (or reshipments).

 Fortunately, there are ways to easily generate shipping labels at a much faster rate.